 I try to paint a world that is slightly different from the one we live in.
 Newly moved to the greenbelt, the natural forms and landscapes near me are a source of fascination compelling me to capture it.
 But I want my imagery to move beyond the realm of classic landscape or still life so that the narrative harbours a degree of anarchy.
 Separating quirky or interesting images from their natural context and mixing them with reality does that.

-My realistic and surrealistic figurative oil paintings tend to examine the relationship between past and present, memory and reality, fact and fiction, in a way that can only be realized by putting paint on canvas.
+Painting in oil gives me the freedom to follow where the painting leads, letting me combine various unrelated subjects so that the work often takes on a life of its own.
+My ideas come to life in a way that can only be realized by putting paint on canvas.
 This is one of the pleasures of being an artist, if I can see it or think it, then I can capture it on canvas.

+I get joy out of the act of painting, the careful strokes that allow me to see my ideas come to life.
 I strive to ensure that the paintings stay true to the fine art quality and craftsmanship of artists that I admire.